jstoppa/graphql/README.md

 This repo contains a hello word angular application that connects to a GraphQL .NET backend

-# How to install this?
+# How to set this up?
-Navigate to a local folder and clone the repo
+Navigate to a local folder where you put to put the repo and clone the repo

 ```bash
 git clone https://github.com/jstoppa/graphql